 Machine wash a leather jacket?
 Oh yes you can.

-It was hot, even by Arizona standards, so after a couple hours I sought refuge in the shops that line the streets of the charming downtown.
-Turns out it was my lucky day — in the Antique Depot on Glassell Street, I found a brand new Banana Republic leather jacket for $24.
+During the annual Labor Day International Street Fair in Orange, I checked out a few of the shops that line the streets of the charming downtown — mostly to get out of the heat.
+Turns out it was my lucky day — in the Antique Depot on Glassell Street, I found a brand new leather jacket for $24.

-A black leather jacket’s been on my wish list for years (inspired by the iconic Francoise Hardy — or Elvis?), and although this one wasn’t exactly what I was looking for, the price, quality and classic shape were simply too good to pass up:
+A black leather jacket had been on my wish list, mostly inspired by the iconic Francoise Hardy photo, and although this one wasn’t exactly what I was looking for, the price, quality and classic shape were too good to pass up:

 How to machine wash and dry a leather jacket: